10up/ElasticPress/README.md

 ### Issues

 If you identify any errors or have an idea for improving the plugin, please [open an issue](https://github.com/10up/ElasticPress/issues?state=open).
 We're excited to see what the community thinks of this project, and we would love your input!

-## License

-ElasticPress is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ## Support Level